Ghostbin23/Simple-Calculator-Tkinter/README.md

-it's all in 40 lines.
-stupid little calculator made with tkinter.
+Basic Tkinter calculator I did in 40 lines of python.